naclomi/xlaserpointer/README.md

 # xlaserpointer
-Linux utility to change the curser into a strobey laser pointer for screencasts and presentations, a la the feature in Google Slides and most other slide deck applications.
+Linux utility to change the cursor into a strobey laser pointer for screencasts and presentations, a la the feature in Google Slides and most other slide deck applications.

 ## Usage